Shital-Olee/QAC387-Group-Repo/README.md

 #Instructions
 To use, clone this repo and create a virtual Python environment.
 Download dependencies from the requirements.txt file and set up the OpenAI API key.
 Then run the agent.

+-further detailed explanations to come as we build our analytical assistant agent-